The Property (Ad Valorem) Tax Overview

 Once a value is determined, the tax is levied, and the property owner is notified.
 The actual tax rate may vary depending on the property's classification.
 Property is often classified according to its use.
 Common classifications include commercial/industrial property, multiple dwelling property, residential homestead property, agricultural property, and business property.

 Property Tax Issues?
-Get a Free Preliminary Case Review
+Get Help From a Tax Law Attorney

 Property taxes come in different shapes and sizes, but they all feel the same when they hit your pocket book.
 One of the issues that often arises is how a local tax authority assesses the value of your property as this determines the amount you will have to pay.
-You should speak with an attorney specializing in tax law to help you.
-Reach out to one today for a free initial evaluation of your situation.
+Avoid surprises and speak with an attorney specializing in tax law today.